 - What can I learn from this failure?
 Knowing what I know now, what would I have done differently?

-Yes, you can be your own best friend, advisor, therapist, and counselor (without spending big bucks).
+Yes, you can be your own best friend, adviser, therapist, and counselor (without spending big bucks).

-Here are the top 3 ways journaling has helped me on my journey, and how they can help you
+Hands down, the top 3 ways journaling has helped me on my journey, and how they can help you.

 From a bigger picture perspective, the simple act of prioritizing a “journaling session” with the intention of understanding yourself, is b-e-a-utiful.